saguilarDevel/schc-sigfox/fragmentation_examples/new_fragment_formats.md

-### Uplink ACK-on-Error Mode: Two-byte SCHC Header Option 2 (excluding RCS)
+### Uplink ACK-on-Error Mode: Two-byte SCHC Header Option 2

 #### Regular SCHC Fragment

-   Figure 20 shows an example of a regular SCHC fragment for all fragments except the last one.
+   Figure 20 shows an example of a regular SCHC fragment for all fragments except the last one, while using Option 2.
    The penultimate tile of a SCHC Packet is of the regular size.

    ```text